Hot spell to build to a ‘crescendo’ on Friday

 The warm flow of weather is coming from Spain and Portugal.

-The hot spell in parts of Britain is set to build to a “crescendo” on Friday as temperatures soar to a sweltering 34C.
+The hot spell in parts of Britain is set to build to a “crescendo” on Friday as temperatures soar to a sweltering 34C (93.2F).

-The mercury will increase a few notches on Friday, with a sizzling 34C forecast in the the South East and temperatures between 27C and 30C across most of England and Wales.
+The mercury will increase a few notches on Friday, with a sizzling 34C (93.2F) forecast in the the South East and temperatures between 27C (80.6F) and 30C (86F) across most of England and Wales.

 “We have also got warmer air being brought up from further south in Europe where there has been a major heat incident, particularly in Iberia, so that’s leading to the sort of crescendo we will see on Friday.